wistcc/wistcc.github.io/_posts/2026-09-20-20-days-trying-to-replace-my-salary.md

 description: "How the first 20 days of the challenge are going: where I'm coming from, what's happening with KASSO and how much the challenge has generated so far (still zero)."
 ---

-On August 31 I posted a video with one question: what would you build if you only had one hour a day?
+On September 1 I posted a video with one question: what would you build if you only had one hour a day?
 That's the challenge.
 One hour a day, minimum, until I replace my salary.

 I have a full-time job, a wife, a son and a life I don't want to sacrifice.
 I don't want to stop working.
 I want to get to a point where working is my decision and not a necessity.
 For years my goal was to keep growing professionally, until one day I asked myself: growing toward what?